adriankrawczyk/DAIXIT/README.md

 3. 🧩 **The Guessing Game**: Everyone votes on which card they believe belongs to the Wordmaker.

 4. ⚡ **Scoring Twist**: Players get points if other players voted for their card, besides the WordMaker.
 Here's the clever catch - the WordMaker scores ZERO points if:
-   - 😱 EVERYONE guesses correctly (too obvious!)
+   - 😱 EVERYONE guesses correctly (too obvious)
-   - 😭 NO ONE guesses correctly (too obscure!)
+   - 😭 NO ONE guesses correctly (too obscure)
+   - 😎 Otherwise, he gets his points (right in the middle)

 ---